-Australian coal is in demand for energy, cement and steel making.
+Australian coal is in demand for energy (both electricity and process heat, which is used in the production of alumina, chemicals, machinery and asphalt production), cement and steel making.

 Its high-energy, low ash characteristics ideally match the requirements for modern, high efficiency coal-fired power plants being built throughout Asia, while our high grade metallurgical coals are amongst the best in the world for modern steel making.

-Australian coal can also reduce emissions when compared to lower-quality coal from other exporters.
+Australian coal can also reduce emissions when compared to lower-quality coal from other suppliers.

-Supplier reliability, proximity to key markets and good infrastructure availability puts Australia in a strong position to take advantage of growing demand from existing customers such as Japan, China, India, Taiwan, South Korea and Europe as well as newer buyers such as Vietnam, Malaysia, the Philippines and Thailand.
+Supplier reliability, proximity to key markets and good infrastructure availability puts Australia in a strong position to take advantage of growing demand from customers in Japan, China, India, Taiwan, South Korea and Europe as well as newer buyers in Vietnam, Malaysia, the Philippines and Thailand.